 Students who successfully complete Chapter 2 should be able to:

-The following checklist is for Penn State students who are registered for classes in which this text, and associated quizzes and projects in the ANGEL course management system, have been assigned.
+The following checklist is for Penn State students who are registered for classes in which this text and associated quizzes and projects in the Canvas course management system have been assigned.
 You may find it useful to print this page out first so that you can follow along with the directions.

 Submit eight practice quizzes including:

 |Go to Canvas > [your course section] > Modules > Chapter 2 folder > [quiz]|

 |4||Submit the Chapter 2 Graded Quiz.||Canvas > [your course section] > Modules > Chapter 2 folder > Chapter 2 Graded Quiz|